FactoryXCode/MfPack/MfPack/Samples/MfSimpleCastPlayer/README.md

 Version 3.2.0

 `MfSimpleCastPlayer` is a compact Delphi VCL example for the public
-`TMfCast` facade.
+`TMfCast` main interface.
 It demonstrates the complete path from discovering a Google
 Cast receiver to inspecting, preparing, serving, controlling, and previewing
 media.